awsdocs/amazon-cloudwatch-user-guide/doc_source/verify-CloudWatch-Agent-Package-Signature.md

    `9376 16F3 450B 7D80 6CBD 9725 D581 6730 3B78 9C72`

-   If the fingerprint string does not match, do not install the agent, and contact Amazon Web Services\.
+   If the fingerprint string doesn't match, don't install the agent\.
+Contact Amazon Web Services\.

    After you have verified the fingerprint, you can use it to verify the signature of the CloudWatch agent package\.

 1. Download the package signature file using wget\.
-To determine the correct signature file, see [CloudWatch Agent Download Links](install-CloudWatch-Agent-on-onprem.md#agent-download-link-table)\.
+To determine the correct signature file, see [CloudWatch Agent Download Links](download-cloudwatch-agent-commandline.md#agent-download-link-table)\.

-1. To verify the signature, run `gpg --verify`\.
+1. To verify the signature, run gpg \-\-verify\.

    ```
    PS> gpg --verify sig-filename agent-download-filename